Sunni Tehreek

-Sunni Tehreek is a Pakistani Barlevi organization.
+Pakistan Sunni Tehreek or simply Sunni Tehreek is a Pakistani Barlevi organization.
 The organization was founded by Muhammad Saleem Qadri in 1990 in order to prevent Barelevi mosques from being seized by Deobandi and Wahabi organizations.
 It also sees itself as a defender of Barelvis from attacks from Deobandis and Wahabi Muslims.

 The Islamist group is known for its strong support of Pakistan's controversial blasphemy laws, and for its hardline support of the death penalty for those accused of committing blasphemy.
-Sunni Tehreek is vocal in its support of Mumtaz Qadri, the bodyguard who murdered Punjab's governor Salman Taseer after Taseer called for reform of blasphemy laws.
+Sunni Tehreek is vocal in its support of Mumtaz Qadri, the bodyguard who murdered Punjab's governor Salman Taseer after Taseer called the blasphemy laws as "Black Laws".
+According to him, these laws were comparable to the Rowlatt Act, a blatant lie.
 Supporters of the organization assaulted the popular former pop-star Junaid Jamshed, and called for his prosecution under the blasphemy laws.

+The party was delisted in January 2024 by the Election Commission of Pakistan for failing to conduct intra-party elections.

 History

-After the fragmenting and decline of the Muttahida Qaumi Movement, Pakistan Sunni Tehreek arose as the primary opposition to the Deobandi-Wahabi Banuri Mosque, headed by Nizamuddin Shamzai.
-The Pakistan Sunni Tehreek strongly opposed the giving of important religious posts to Deobandis.
+After the fragmentation and decline of the Muttahida Qaumi Movement, Pakistan Sunni Tehreek arose as the primary opposition to the Deobandi-Wahabi Banuri Mosque, headed by Nizamuddin Shamzai.
+The Pakistan Sunni Tehreek strongly opposed the appointment of Deobandis to important religious posts.
 Its branch in Lahore publicly declared its opposition to the appointment of a Deobandi cleric as khateeb of Badshahi Mosque, and other similar appointments.